KhalidSAldaba/KahlidSAldaba/README.md

 ---

 _Thanks for checking out my GitHub!
-I'm always open to learning, collaborating, or exploring internship opportunities._
+I'm always open to learning, collaborating,or Job opportunities._